Outshines the competition with the best 4K display and even improves basic 4K TVs.

-Upscales content to 4K.
+Upscales content.
 Large array of ports.
-Crystal-clear High-resolution Audio.
+Crystal-clear and high-resolution.
 Utilizes Dolby Vision and HDR10 technologies.
 Plays 3D movies.
-Compatible with huge list of formats.
+Compatible with a huge list of formats.
 Sports dual-band WiFi and 4K streaming optimization.

 Only 3 streaming apps: YouTube, Netflix, and Amazon Prime Video.